-TMC has optimized both collection and processing technologies to establish first small-scale commercial production in 2024 (‘Project Zero’) overseas and full-scale operations (‘Project One’) in the United States in 2026, in line with the timeline of the IRA critical mineral requirements.12 Project One (P1) for which the company is evaluating several U.S. sites, has been designed to produce over 60,000 metric tons of battery grade nickel at steady state production.13 This is over 3 times Australian production in 2021, the only FTA country currently producing nickel sulfate.
+TMC has optimized both collection and processing technologies to establish first small-scale commercial production in 2024 (‘Project Zero’) overseas and full-scale operations (‘Project One’) in the United States in 2026, in line with the timeline of the IRA critical mineral requirements.12 Project One (P1) for which the company is evaluating several U.S. sites, has been designed to produce over 60,000 metric tons of battery grade nickel at steady state production.13 This is over three times Australian and Korean production separately in 2022.
 Only China produces more today.
 In 2021, no FTA countries produced cobalt sulfate; Project One would produce 6,000 metric tons of cobalt contained in sulfate at steady state production, turning the U.S. into the fourth largest producer globally.

 This amount of nickel can be used to produce over 1 million 75kWh electric vehicles per year (NMC811).
 By comparison, domestic production could only be used to produce approx. 125,000 EVs per year.7, 15 Planned nickel sulfate production from TMC’s Project One would provide almost the same amount of feedstock for EV batteries as using Australia’s entire supply, helping to achieve approx. 25% of the country’s 2030 target of 50% EV penetration.16 TMC is currently evaluating processing partners and investments at company, resource and project levels as it works towards securing facility sites for Project Zero and Project One.